 As you fly into Kathmandu, you will be greeted by an amazing sight of snow-capped peaks and green hills stretching far into the horizon.
 Our representative will greet you once you arrive at the airport.
 Do watch out for a placard bearing your name or Third Rock Adventures written in bold letters.
 He will drive you to your hotel and help you check in.
 Get freshened up and take rest.
 Later on if you feel like it explore Thamel which is a lively tourist hub.
 Overnight in Kathmandu.

-You will be introduced to your climbing guide and rest of your teammates at the trip briefing.
+You will be introduced to your climbing guide at the trip briefing.
 The briefing will be held at your hotel lobby or at Third Rock Adventures’ office.
 Your guide will discuss the route you will take and let you know how each day is going to be like.
 He will also let you know about the important ‘dos and don’ts’ to be followed while trekking and climbing.
 After the briefing there will be a gear and equipment check.
 The company will provide all group and personal climbing gear.

 But if you want to bring or rent your own personal gear and equipment you can do so.
 But it will be heavy and you may have to pay for extra baggage.
 If you don’t want to rent your own climbing gear on your own , you can do so at Khare.
 The rental outlets offer high quality gear and equipment on hire.
 Do remember climbing boots of size 12 plus are difficult to find in Nepal.
 If you have large feet (size 12 or greater) it would be practical to bring your own climbing boots.